StackVista/stackstate-docs/setup/agent/agent-v1-to-agent-v2/agent-v1-to-agent-v2-linux.md

 Stop the currently running v1 Agent.
 If the Agent is still running, it might interfere with the installation process of Agent v2 or, even worse, break the agent cache.

-This can be done by following the [Agent v1 - Start and Stop](/setup/agent/agent-v1.md#start--stop--restart-the-agent) section.
+This can be done by following [Agent v1 - Start and Stop](/setup/agent/agent-v1.md#start--stop--restart-the-agent).

 ### 2. Install Agent v2

-Deploy Agent v2 by following the [Agent v2 - Deploy on Linux](/setup/agent/linux.md) page.
+Deploy Agent v2 on Linux by following [Agent v2 - Deploy on Linux](/setup/agent/linux.md).

 ### 3. Stop Agent v2

-The installation of Agent v2 will automatically start the Agent, To prevent cache files from being corrupted during the cache migration process, let's stop the Agent.
+The installation of Agent v2 will automatically start the StackState Agent, To prevent cache files from being corrupted during the cache migration process, let's stop the Agent.

-This can be done by following the [Agent v2 - Stop on Linux](/setup/agent/linux.md#start-stop-or-restart-the-agent) page.
+This can be done by following [Agent v2 - Stop on Linux](/setup/agent/linux.md#start-stop-or-restart-the-agent).

 ### 4. Copy over your existing conf.d checks